namayjindal/corner-app/rag_explanation.md

 ### 3. Location Handling

 We handle location separately from the semantic search:
-- Remove location terms from vector matching
+- Extract and remove location terms from vector matching
-- Apply a 20% relevance boost to places in the target neighborhood
+- Apply a 10% relevance boost to places in the target neighborhood
-- Apply a 10% boost to places in adjacent neighborhoods
+- Apply a 5% boost to places in adjacent neighborhoods
+- Enable filtering by specific neighborhoods

 ### 4. Amenity Filtering